BOARD-CERTIFIED PLASTIC SURGEON SERVING ORLANDO, WINTER PARK, UNION PARK, OVIEDO, AND NEARBY CENTRAL FLORIDA

 How are lasers used for cosmetic surgery?

 There are a variety of conditions for which lasers are used in cosmetic surgery.
-These include skin resurfacing, removing sun damage, uneven pigmentation or blood vessels and removal of unwanted hair.
+These include skin resurfacing, removing sun damage, uneven pigmentation or blood vessels.